-Essentially, if the bird had a rose comb it was a Dominique and if a single comb it was a Barred Rock.
+Essentially, if the bird had a rose comb it was a Dominique, and if a single comb it was a Barred Rock.

 This caused a certain amount of uproar among breeders and the standard was redrawn several times, but in 1914 a standard was implemented that everyone could live with.

-At least a small part of the dissent was probably created by those crafty individuals who exhibited single comb in both the Dominique and Barred Rock categories in order to gather more points!
+At least a small part of the dissent was probably created by those crafty individuals who exhibited a single comb in both the Dominique and Barred Rock categories in order to gather more points!

-Sweet, gentle, calm and docile – all apply to this little hen!
+Sweet, gentle, calm, and docile – all apply to this little hen!
 I have never met a Dominique that I didn’t like.

 They are friendly, often following you around for treats.
 The chicks will be friendly too and gather around your feet so you need to take care not to step on them!

-Dominiques are steady and dependable hens that like to forage if allowed to, but will do well in confinement too.
+Dominiques are steady and dependable hens that like to forage if allowed to but will do well in confinement too.
 The roosters can be aggressive especially around the mating season but in general are not aggressive to their keepers.